Envisioning Access: Our Future

 Innovative Technology for Those Living with Physical Disabilities

-Envisioning Access is in an exciting transition phase, undertaking initiatives that will allow us to continue to serve the disability community by providing resources through the utilization of robotics, augmented reality (AR), virtual reality (VR), and artificial intelligence (AI).
+As an organization dedicated to working with those living with physical disabilities, we look at our history with great pride.
+Now, Envisioning Access is completing its exciting transition phase, undertaking initiatives that will allow us to continue to serve the disability community by providing resources through the utilization of robotics, augmented reality (AR), virtual reality (VR), and artificial intelligence (AI).

 The goal of our new Innovative Technology Initiative is to offer new technologies, now coming on the market at a rapid pace, that help empower individuals with physical disabilities to live more independent and engaged lives.
 As when we trained service monkeys from the 1980s through the early 2000s, our goal today is to provide tools that allow individuals with physical disabilities to have opportunities to pursue meaningful careers, advanced educational degrees, and fulfilling personal lives.

-Currently, Envisioning Access is looking at implementing:
+Currently, Envisioning Access is implementing:

 How Does It All Work?

 Envisioning Access is working directly with people who are living with a physical disability who can advise scientists, researchers and developers at companies and universities as they develop technology that is appropriate to assist those with disabilities in their daily living needs.
 Often a piece of technology comes on the market that is not useful for someone living with a disability.
-Through our pilot projects, Envisioning Access hopes to involve the disability population directly so the technology developed is useful, affordable, and available for those who need it.
+Through our pilot projects, Envisioning Access involves the disability population directly so the technology developed is useful, affordable, and available for those who need it.

-We are in the discovery phase of learning how both robotics and augmented/virtual reality will best benefit those living with physical disability challenges.
-With input from our newly established Robotics and Virtual Reality Committees, made up of experts in these two fields as well as those living with physical disabilities, we are first designing pilot projects to test the specific technologies.
-Our goal is to turn what we discover in the pilot projects into complete programs.
-This activity will ascertain how robotics and VR technologies provide independence to someone with limited or no physical mobility.
+We continue to learn from our experts and those living with disabilities how new technologies – most specifically robotics and augmented/virtual reality and artificial intelligence will best benefit those living with physical disability challenges.
+With input from our Technology Committee made up of experts in these fields as well as those living with physical disabilities, we will design pilot projects with tech start-ups and leading universities around the country to test the specific technologies.
+Our goal is to turn what we discover in the pilot projects into complete programs to benefit those who need the technology.
+This activity will ascertain how innovative technologies provide independence to someone who has limited or no physical mobility or is visually impaired.

 As technology advances, Envisioning Access realizes that robotics will increasingly play a larger role in providing nonhuman personal assistants to people with disabilities.
 At the outset, Envisioning Access knows that its knowledge and observations can be of great benefit to research organizations and technology firms in these areas to better understand how disabled individuals interact with nonhuman personal assistants in a productive manner.